discordjs/guide/guide/interactions/slash-commands.md

 ### Ephemeral responses

 You may not always want everyone who has access to the channel to see a slash command's response.
+Previously, you would have had to DM the user to achieve this, potentially encountering the high rate limits associated with DM messages.

 Thankfully, Discord implemented a way to hide messages from everyone but the executor of the slash command.
 This type of message is called `ephemeral` and can be set by using `ephemeral: true` in the `InteractionReplyOptions`, as follows:

 ```js {5}
 client.on('interactionCreate', async interaction => {